 My own films were shown at the first Swansea bay film festival in 2006.
+TheSouth Wales Evening Post billed it as the 'City's own Oscars'.
 I joined other filmmakers outside the finale festival dinner as none of us could afford the overpriced supper.
 Whilst chatting we realized that we all had the same experiences.
 No published programme, no posters, no advertising of any kind so not surprisingly no audiences.Meanwhile during the corporate gala dinner my films was announced as winning 2 awards.
 These turned out to be an empty tin can, sprayed gold and stuck to a piece of MDF.
 So no money is being spent on the awards.Rene Kinzett, was one of the founding Directors of the Swansea Bay Film Festival.
-He said;

 Four years on and very little has changed.
 While I only traveled 3 miles for the Swansea Bay festival, one couple traveled 7000 miles from California in 2010 to be told by the festival founder, Binda Singh that 'it was up to the filmmaker to find and bring the audience to the showing of their film, Boyhood Shadows .'